abraunegg/onedrive/docs/application-config-options.md

 Client-side filtering is honoured, and one-way modes retain their normal meaning while still reporting the opposite direction for visibility.
 For example, `--upload-only` can report pending remote changes even though those changes will not be downloaded, and `--download-only` can report local differences while noting that upload actions are disabled.

 > [!TIP]
 > This option can also use `--single-directory` to assess a specific directory within the configured `sync_dir`, for example: `onedrive --display-sync-status --single-directory 'Documents'`.
+In this mode the requested online directory is enumerated read-only with `/children` and compared with the stored database scope; the default-drive delta cursor is neither required nor advanced.

 > [!NOTE]
-> Some configurations cannot be fully represented by the default-drive `/delta` feed.
-Where generated `/children` traversal or separately traversed shared-folder sources would be required, the command reports the limitation and returns `INDETERMINATE` unless a confirmed pending change has already established `NOT IN SYNC`.
+> Full-scope configurations that cannot use the normal `/delta` feed may still be incomplete, as may separately traversed shared-folder sources outside an assessed `--single-directory` scope.
+A full-scope query with tracked default-drive state but no stored delta cursor is also conservative because a tokenless `/delta` response cannot prove historical deletions without mutating/rebuilding state.
+In these cases the command reports the limitation and returns `INDETERMINATE` unless a confirmed pending change has already established `NOT IN SYNC`.
+A `--single-directory` request itself uses a read-only `/children` current-state traversal and is not made indeterminate merely because normal single-directory synchronisation uses generated traversal.
 >
 > The sync state is reported in the textual `Overall status` field. `NOT IN SYNC` is an assessment result, not a command execution failure, so the process exit status should not be used as the sync-state indicator.